 Plausibility

 This refers to the credibility or the logic of the ‘outcomes pathway’.
 So, the questions to ask include, ‘Does the ToC model make sense?’
 ‘Are the outcomes in the right order?’
-Are each pre-conditions necessary, and are they collectively enough to attain the long-term outcomes and make an impact?
+Are each pre-conditions necessary, and are they collectively enough to attain long-term outcomes and make an impact?
 Or Are there gaps in the logic?

 Feasibility